Khazars: Ruling elite

 The ruling stratum, like that of the later Činggisids within the Golden Horde, was a relatively small group that differed ethnically and linguistically from its subject peoples, meaning the Alano-As and Oğuric Turkic tribes, who were numerically superior within Khazaria.
-The Khazar Qağans, while taking wives and concubines from the subject populations, were protected by a Khwârazmian guard corps, or comitatus, called the Ursiyya.
-But unlike many other local polities, they hired soldiers (mercenaries) (the junûd murtazîqa in al-Mas'ûdî).
-At the peak of their empire, the Khazars ran a centralised fiscal administration, with a standing army of some 7–12,000 men, which could, at need, be multiplied two or three times that number by inducting reserves from their nobles' retinues.
+The Khazar Qağans, while taking wives and concubines from the subject populations, were protected by a Khwarazmian guard corps, or comitatus 'warband' called the Arsiyah.
+But unlike many other local polities, they hired mercenary soldiers (the junūd murtazīqa in al-Masudi).

+At the peak of their empire, the Khazars ran a centralised fiscal administration, with a standing army of some 7–12,000 men, which could, at need, be multiplied two or three times that number by inducting reserves from noble retinues.
 Other figures for the permanent standing army indicate that it numbered as many as one hundred thousand.
 They controlled and exacted tribute from 25 to 30 different nations and tribes inhabiting the vast territories between the Caucasus, the Aral Sea, the Ural Mountains, and the Ukrainian steppes.
-Khazar armies were led by the Qağan Bek (pronounced as Kagan Bek) and commanded by subordinate officers known as tarkhans.
+Khazar armies were led by the khagan-bek and commanded by subordinate officers known as tarkhans.
 When the bek sent out a body of troops, they would not retreat under any circumstances.
-If they were defeated, every one who returned was killed.
+If they were defeated, survivors were executed.

 Settlements were governed by administrative officials known as tuduns.
 In some cases, such as the Byzantine settlements in southern Crimea, a tudun would be appointed for a town nominally within another polity's sphere of influence.
-Other officials in the Khazar government included dignitaries referred to by ibn Fadlan as Jawyshyghr and Kündür, but their responsibilities are unknown.
+Other officials in the Khazar government included dignitaries referred to by ibn Fadlan as jāwashīghar and kündür, but their responsibilities are unknown.